Malagasy hippopotamus

 Several species of Malagasy hippopotamus (also known as Malagasy pygmy hippopotamus or Madagascan pygmy hippopotamus) lived on the island of Madagascar but are now believed to be extinct.
 The animals were very similar to the extant hippopotamus and pygmy hippopotamus.
-The fossil record suggests that at least one species of hippopotamus lived until about 1,000 to 400 years ago (Note: A recently discovered Malagasy hippopotamus skull was dated to c.
+The fossil record suggests that at least one species of hippopotamus lived until about 1,000 to 400 years ago (Note: A recently discovered Malagasy hippopotamus mandible was dated to c.
 1600, extending the range by 600 years.) and other evidence suggests that the species may have survived until much more recently.
 The taxonomy of these animals is not resolved and not widely studied.